un782357/Portfolio-Two/README.md

-# Portfolio-Two
+# Portfolio 2
-Neural Data Science Portfolio Two: Coding Skills!
+Hi Everyone.
+Welcome to my Data Science Portfolio.
+This portfolio will showcase more of the data analtical and manipulation skills I have pick up from my Neural Data Science Course this Fall.